The following uniform is expected:

 - Please make sure that all items are clearly named.
 Children are encouraged to be responsible for their own belongings and this is far easier if items are named; it also makes it easier for us to reunite clothing with their correct owners!
 Clothing should be checked periodically to ensure that names are still visible.

-- Longer hair should be tied back for school; hair accessories should be small, plain blue or black and discrete.
+- Longer hair should be tied back for school; hair accessories should be small, plain and discrete.

 - Make up, including nail varnish or temporary tattoos, should not be worn by pupils.